probablynotryan/chasebarandgrill/README.md

 ### Future Goals / Plans

-- To create a form that's either sent to broker's email, or sent to a backend portal that multiple mlo's can login to (more closely emulating original)
+- Add backend for client to be able to update 'AboutPanel' subcomponent (tiles)
-- Build more pages that use protected wordage (per industry)
+- Build out pages

 #### by probablynotryan